 Communities within the Most Impacted and Distressed Zip Codes will be eligible to receive an allocation to carry out planning activities.
-This allocation will allow the communities to perform application intake in order to determine the homeowner rehabilitation and reconstruction needs within the community.
-This allocation will also allow the communities to develop strategies and define target areas for the Buyout Program.
 Subrecipient Planning activities may include efforts which support post-disaster recovery planning.

 A portion of the planning funds will be utilized by DCA for the costs associated with, but not limited to, developing the Action Plan, subsequent amendments, and program guidelines.